glavind/ForecastingElectricityPrices/README.md

 # Master Thesis

 ### thesis.pdf
 My master thesis - "Evaluating Forecasts of Volatile Electricity Prices made by Competing Models".
-The main purposes are
+The main goals of the thesis are

 1. provide an introduction to the german electricity market with a focus on how fundamentals affect prices through supply/demand effects.
 2. give an overview of available data and data sources.